 Please let me introduce myself.
-I am a fellow property investor with over 12 years’ industry experience who also has a driving passion to make a real difference to the standards of property management in Brisbane.
+I am a fellow property investor with 15 years’ industry experience who also has a driving passion to make a real difference to the standards of property management.

 At Beyond Property Management, our passion is to see a change of focus…from volume-driven processes to personalised service focused on maximising the client’s return on investment.

 At Beyond Property Management, our business model was created from a core understanding of what investors want from a Property Manager.
 This is coupled with a deep and passionate understanding of why there is so often a gap in our industry between what the investor wants, and what service the mainstream industry delivers.

 And so we decided to ‘be the change we wanted to see’.

 In launching our business, we drew from our experiences as active property investors and managers of many years, to develop a property management service that is value-adding to clients.
 We put together our list of 10 Top Strategies for maximising returns and minimising risk in investing.